 Johann Wolfgang von Goethe

-In our last blog we looked at the work of the Goethe Institute in promoting the study of German around the world.
+In our last blog, we looked at the work of the Goethe Institute in promoting the study of German worldwide.
 This week, we explore something of the life and work of the man after whom the institute is named, Johann Wolfgang von Goethe.
 Goethe was a hugely influential writer, philosopher and politician.
-Born […]
+Born in 1749, […]

 The Power of Language

-The Goethe-Institute is a German cultural organisation which for over 50 years has been promoting interest in, and study of, the German language around the world.
-Back in 2007, it launched an ambitious project which saw a series of events take place worldwide under the banner “The Power of Language” (Die Macht der Sprache).
-The […]
+The Goethe Institute is a German cultural organisation that, for over 50 years, has been promoting interest in and studying the German language worldwide.
+In 2007, it launched an ambitious project which saw a series of events take place worldwide under the banner “The Power of Language” (Die Macht der Sprache).
+The project ran for two […]

 German in a Globalised World

 In an increasingly globalised world where English is more or less the undisputed international language of business, what place is there for multilingualism?
-Well, there are several global companies who believe that foreign languages, and specifically German, play an important role in helping employees integrate in today’s multi-cultural workplace.
-The software giant SAP, which has […]
+Several global companies believe that foreign languages, specifically German, play an important role in helping employees integrate into today’s multicultural workplace.
+The software giant SAP, which has its headquarters in Walldorf, is […]

 Martin Luther and the German Language

-Few people can be unfamiliar with the name Martin Luther, the German theologian and instigator of the Reformation.
-The story of Luther posting his disputations of some of the doctrines and practices of Roman Catholicism, his 95 Theses, on the door of his local church in Wittenberg is exceedingly well known, even though some scholars […]
+Few people can be unfamiliar with Martin Luther, the German theologian and instigator of the Reformation.
+The story of Luther posting his disputations of some of the doctrines and practices of Roman Catholicism, his 95 Theses, on the door of his local church in Wittenberg is exceedingly well known, even though some scholars doubt whether […]

 The brothers Grimm and the German dictionary

-The brothers Wilhelm and Jacob Grimm are, of course, famed for fairy tales like Hansel and Gretel, Rapunzel, Rumpelstiltskin and Cinderella, which are known and loved by children the world over some 200 years after the brothers published their first collection of folk tales.
+The brothers Wilhelm and Jacob Grimm are, of course, famed for fairy tales like Hansel and Gretel, Rapunzel, Rumpelstiltskin and Cinderella, known and loved by children around the world 200 years after the brothers published their first collection of folk tales.
 However, the brothers were not just storytellers.
-They were also trained […]
+They were also trained lawyers and linguists, […]

 The Past Perfect in German

-We have had a look at the Present Tense and Simple Past in one of our previous blogs.
+We looked at the Present Tense and Simple Past in one of our previous blogs.
 This blog is dedicated to the Perfect Tense in German.
-Many of you, who have already begun to learn German, may have heard that the Perfect is more commonly used in spoken German than other tenses describing […]
+Many of you, who have already begun to learn German, may have heard that the Perfect is more commonly used in spoken German than other tenses describing the past.
+That […]

 Konrad Duden & German Orthography